-In the first quarter of 2020, the preliminary working-day adjusted Labour Cost Index (LCI) for the whole observed economy (sections B to S of ÖNACE 2008) rose by 8.6% compared to the previous year’s figure.
-The growth in gross wages and salaries per hour worked was 8.6% as well and the indirect labour costs per hour worked went up by 8.5%.
-In the fourth quarter of 2019 the working-day adjusted LCI increased by 2.3%.
+In the second quarter of 2020, the preliminary working-day adjusted Labour Cost Index (LCI) for the manufacturing sector (sections B to S of ÖNACE 2008) rose by 11.4% compared to the previous year’s figure.
+The growth in gross wages and salaries per hour worked was 11.0% and the indirect labour costs per hour worked went up by 12.7%.
+In the first quarter of 2020, the LCI in the manufacturing sector grew by 6.0%.
+These extraordinary increases in labour costs per hour worked were primarily caused by the sharp decline in hours worked.

-Info: Developments of the current quarter are provisional and may be revised with the publication of the next quarter.
+Info: Developments of the first and second quarter are provisional and may be revised with the publication of the next quarter.
 In addition, each third quarter, the index values are revised up to the first quarter of the previous year due to the availability of final data.

 In the manufacturing sector the labour costs per hour

-worked changed between 2.8% and 10.9%.
-The highest increase of the LCI
+worked changed between 4.0% and 13.0%.
+The decline in the number of

 In the manufacturing sector the working day adjusted

 quarter.
-Thus, it increased slightly stronger than the index including
+Thus, it increased less strong than the index including bonuses

 Info: Bonuses are defined as payments which are not paid in every remuneration period (e.g. 13th and 14th monthly pays, exceptional length-of-service awards) and voluntary severance pays (e.g. golden handshakes).